Self Employed Mortgage based on last years accounts – Borrow more when using the last year’s net profit

-If you need a self employed Mortgage working from you latest years account then you have come to the right website .
+If you need a self employed Mortgage based on last years accounts account then you have come to the right website .
 It could be me but the ‘r’ word (recession) seems to have been dropped out our vocabulary, as businesses are putting the worst years behind them and continuing to march out of the doldrums, mortgages should be more affordable as the rates have remained low.
 Increasing profit trends are encouraging and there are Mortgage Lenders that will look to the latest set of accounts and net profits to base their affordability assessments on.
 It is of course, not as straightforward as that as the majority of Self Employed Mortgage Lenders still err on the side of caution and apply an average over two or three years .
 In this article I will explore the Mortgage Lenders that use the last year’s net profit figure in more detail.

 Firstly, it is important to bear in mind the following: